Reading Time: 5 minutes

 Doctors or Treatment Specialists

-Speaking to a doctor or addiction specialist is the first step to becoming sober.
-These professionals can develop a customized treatment plan for you based on factors such as the addiction type, severity, and co-occurring mental health disorders.
-The doctors you work will recommend where detox and therapy should take place and will facilitate your treatment as needed.
+Speaking to a doctor or addiction treatment center is the best way to find out the exact steps you must take to achieve and maintain sobriety.
+These professionals can recommend and develop a customized treatment plan for you or your loved one based on factors such as the addiction type, the severity of the addiction, and whether there are any co-occurring mental health disorders.
+The doctors you work with can help you make the best decision surrounding how and where detox and therapy should take place and will facilitate your treatment as needed, so you’re not feeling alone or unsure of your next steps.

 Sometimes, as in the case of alcohol, you can gradually minimize the amount you drink each day.
 In the case of opioid addiction, a doctor can also help you taper your dosage in a safe way that will allow you to avoid severe withdrawal symptoms.